On group blogging

 Recently I started a writing group for doctoral researchers in the University of Cambridge’s Department of Engineering.

-I’ve used our sessions to take my writing in a direction, rather like going on vacation.
+I’ve used our sessions to take my writing in a new direction, rather like going on vacation.
 My professional writing, editing, and publishing is all rather serious, so I decided to start writing posts for a group blog on football (that is, soccer).

 Or, more precisely, on Football Manager, which is a computer simulation game based on soccer.